Cowes Skate Park, Cowes Recreation Reserve

 Council has appointed VFG Skate Parks Pty Ltd to renew the existing Cowes Skate Park at the Cowes Recreation Reserve, 1-15 Chapel Street, Cowes.

-Redevelopment works will begin from 2 April 2019 and are anticipated to be complete by the end of June 2019, subject to contractor availability, weather conditions and hazardous substance/soil contamination assessment results.
+Redevelopment works will begin from 2 April 2019 and are anticipated to be complete by the 16 August 2019, subject to contractor availability, weather conditions and hazardous substance/soil contamination assessment results.
 This project is fully funded through Council’s Capital Works Renewal Program for 2018/19 in the order of $500,000, demonstrating Council’s commitment of recreational activities across Bass Coast.

 The Cowes Skate Park redevelopment was prioritised in Council’s Skate Strategy 2018-2028 as a key project and identified as a ‘Major Renewal to a Local Facility’ project.
 The Strategy outlined the works to be completed in the short term (2018-2020) due to the condition of the existing Park.

 Significant consultation was undertaken for this project, with several design workshops held over recent months with the local skating community.
 The final design will use the existing footprint of the Park and provide a great mix of transition and street style components to accommodate skaters of all skill levels.
 Skate design specialists Playce assisted Council in delivering a design which will provided a fun, yet challenging, experience for all.

 - Hazardous substance/ soil contaminated assessment and preliminary site investigation

 - Demolition of existing skate park facilities and surrounding dirt mounds

 - Construction of new skate park facilities (drawings we be available on our website, shortly)